 Code of Practice

-At Dublin City FM, we aim to provide the best in special interest and community radio broadcasting.
-We also set out to ensure that our programming is compliant with the requirements set out in the Broadcasting Act, 2009 and broadcasting codes published by the Broadcasting Authority of Ireland.
+At Dublin City FM, we aim to provide the best in community radio broadcasting.
+We also set out to ensure that our programming is compliant with the requirements set out in the Broadcasting Act, 2009, broadcasting codes published by Coimisiún na Meán (formerly The Broadcasting Authority of Ireland) and matters affecting broadcasters arising from the commencement of various provisions of the Online Safety and Media Regulation Act 2022 (“the OSMR Act”).

 We welcome all feedback, positive and negative, from our listeners and will engage constructively with such.
 You can contact us by phone at 01 8658020, email firstname.lastname@example.org, or by writing to: